top of page

 Mennonite Women USA was honored to participate in the peace events of MLK weekend led by Mennonite Action.
 For our part, we were there to recognize stories of suffering and practice justice through supportive partnership.
 We did so by sponsoring a meal, sending participants to help serve it, and standing in solidarity with and recording witness of the peace action.

 There were four full days, full of activity and full of hope!
-Suzanne Ayer Lay, MW USA’s representative in attendance, was in the final day's group standing vigil outside in support of those risking arrest, she attended every day but one, and she got to bring her two children since the surprise snow caused school closures.
+Suzanne, MW USA’s representative in attendance, was in the final day's group standing vigil outside in support of those risking arrest, she attended every day but one, and she got to bring her two children since the surprise snow caused school closures.

 Another woman who spoke of the weather during the event said some Native traditions believe that, "the snow represents the ancestors."
 She said, "This is a beautiful spirit.”
 It was beautiful, indeed, to be amidst so many loving spirits of all ages and from across the country united in the values of peace, justice, community, mutual aid, and service